DiceSpinner/FruitNinja/Common/doc/udp_connection_protocol_spec.md

 ### Overview

 This document defines the message-level protocol used by the `UDPConnection` class for optionally reliable, bi-directional communication over UDP.
 Like TCP, multiple independent connections can be established and maintained simultaneously over a single UDP socket.
-Reliability is optional—packets sent without any flags are treated as normal, unreliable UDP packets with no acknowledgment or retry behavior.
+Reliability is optional — packets sent without any flags are treated as normal, unreliable UDP packets with no acknowledgment or retry behavior.

 ### Usage

 `UDPConnectionManager` is the primary interface for creating and managing connections over a single UDP socket.
 It handles initial connection setup, retry logic, and packet routing.
 After a `UDPConnection` is created, it is handed off to the application, which is responsible for monitoring connection state, sending and receiving packets, and initiating disconnects.

-`UDPConnectionManager` owns a `UDPSocket` instance and spawns two internal threads:
+`UDPConnectionManager` owns a `UDPSocket` instance and spawns a single internal **router thread**, which handles all background logic:

-- A **listener thread**, which continuously polls the OS socket for incoming UDP datagrams and pushes them into an internal packet queue.
+- The router thread is responsible for invoking `UDPSocket::Read()` at regular intervals.
+When a packet is received, it is immediately dispatched to the appropriate `UDPConnection`.
+Before dispatch, the system verifies that the received packet contains at least `sizeof(UDPHeader)` bytes of payload.
+Any packet that fails this validation check is discarded immediately, ensuring that malformed or truncated datagrams are not processed.
+- Incoming UDP packets are polled directly from the OS socket using a non-blocking `select()` based `recvfrom()` loop.
+No listener thread or intermediate user-space packet queue is used.
-- A **router thread**, which dequeues all buffered packets and routes them to the correct `UDPConnection` instance.
-It also invokes periodic updates on all active connections to trigger retransmissions when retry intervals have passed.
-The update interval is configurable during construction.
+- The router thread also periodically updates all active connections to handle retries, retransmissions, and connection timeouts.
+This update interval is configurable at construction time.

 It is templated with a parameter indicating the maximum number of concurrent connections (including in-progress handshakes).
 If this limit is reached, `ConnectPeer()` and `Accept()` will return default-constructed `std::shared_ptr<UDPConnection>`.